Amazon Inventory Turnover: Understand, Calculate, and Automate

 Additionally, your DSI, turnover and sell-through can all be adjusted by adjusting your order quantities and order frequencies as well as improving your marketing efforts.
 As you work with these various factors, you will begin to recognize the relationships between these various metrics and how to affect them.

 Benchmarking: What Is A Good Inventory Turnover Ratio?

 Companies use inventory turnover to analyze the speed at which they convert inventory into cash.
 Ideally, you’ll want to have a higher ITR as it indicates better performance and more frequently turning your inventory, whereas lower sell-through means inefficiency and less turns.

-However, an abnormally high ITR may mean selling out faster than anticipated, resulting in an inventory shortage or increased shipping costs due to smaller, more frequent orders.
+However, an abnormally high ITR may mean selling out faster than anticipated, resulting in inventory shortage or increased shipping costs due to smaller, more frequent orders.
 When you run out of stock, the product becomes unavailable to customers, and this ultimately leads to lost revenue.

 Therefore, it’s best to compare your ITR against industry benchmarks to assess your company’s efficiency in managing inventory accurately.

 The type of industry has a direct influence on what will be your optimal ITR.
 It’s primarily because of the nature of the markets and products available.
 Let’s look at a couple of situations in which your industry can influence your ideal stock turnover ratio.